 Early risers, rejoice!
 SUNdays Café, located at the south end of Wrightsville Beach, serves everything from creamy iced lattes to delicious breakfast pastries starting at 6:30 a.m.
 Locally owned and laidback, SUNdays is the perfect place to relax and enjoy high-quality coffee while prepping for the food-filled day ahead.
 Don’t be surprised if you see other customers snapping photos of their picture-perfect lattes – this café is a food and lifestyle blogger’s dream, with surf-chic décor and plenty of natural light.
 Surfers also love to gather here before hitting the waves, so you’ll get a taste of the famous Wrightsville Beach surf culture that attracts beachgoers from across the country.

 After spending the morning on the beach and maybe even catching a wave or two, head to SurfBerry Café for a healthy and refreshing lunch.
-The café serves up acai bowls, smoothies and cold pressed juices to fuel you up for an afternoon on the beach.
+The café serves up acai bowls, smoothies and cold-pressed juices to fuel you up for an afternoon on the beach.
 Not only are the menu items organic, vegan and bursting with flavor, they are also picture-perfect for your next Insta.
-When you’re finished enjoying your colorful lunch, rent a standup paddleboard, kayak, surfboard or other beach essential, available on-site, to work up an appetite for dinner.
+When you’re finished enjoying your colorful lunch, rent a standup paddleboard, kayak, surfboard or other beach essentials, available on-site, to work up an appetite for dinner.

 No foodie adventure is complete without an authentic farm-to-table meal.
 Among the many restaurants on the island that fit this description are EAST Oceanfront and 22 North, two shining stars among the Wrightsville Beach culinary scene.

 EAST Oceanfront, a chef-driven restaurant located at the Blockade Runner Beach Resort, is set in a posh oceanfront garden and serves some of the best coastal food in the state.
 Executive Chef Jessica Cabo, a runner-up on FOX’s “Hell’s Kitchen,” and her culinary team create vegetarian and seafood-centric dishes to reflect tastes from Mexico, Asia, the Mediterranean and California.
-The restaurant also features a special Maine lobster menu, with four perfected options including Lobster Pomodoro and gourmet Surf-N-Turf.
+The restaurant also features a special Maine lobster menu, with four perfected options including Whole Steamed Lobster and gourmet Surf-N-Turf.
 EAST Oceanfront is sure to give foodies the ultimate dining experience, complete with an exquisite selection of wines, spirits and local craft beers to round out a top-of-the-line meal.

-22 North, locally known as a best kept secret, serves delicious gourmet food using the best local sustainable ingredients along with a handcrafted wine list and cocktail menu.
+22 North, locally known as a best-kept secret, serves delicious gourmet food using the best local sustainable ingredients along with a handcrafted wine list and cocktail menu.
 While the restaurant stays true to its Lower Cape Fear roots, it also adds a classical French and Creole twist for a bold and exciting menu that changes daily.
 Chefs Brent Poteat, Andrew Pierce and Jason Lilly have received multiple Epicurean Evening awards for their Shrimp & Corn Bisque, and the restaurant has taken home the Wilmington Wine & Food Festival People’s Choice Award for two years in a row.
 Don’t skip dessert: 22 North is known for its Apple Brown Betty Bread Pudding and Ice Tea Chess Pie.

 Post-Dinner Cocktails (And Music!)